 Date of Birth: April 5, 1976

-While attending grad school at NYU, Sterling met his wife, actress Ryan Michelle Bathe, while the two performed together in the play, Joe Turner’s Come and Gone
+While attending grad school at NYU, Sterling met his wife, actress Ryan Michelle Bathe, when the two performed together in the play, Joe Turner’s Come and Gone.

 After school, Sterling performed theater in Ithaca, New York, Berkeley, and in Minnesota at the Guthrie Theater.
 Eventually, he returned to New York City and performed at the Public Theater, as well as Shakespeare in the Park.

 He moved to Los Angeles for pilot season, and after a few years he booked a spot on the TV show Army Wives.
 From there, he appeared in more shows, including brief stints on ER, Without a Trace and Third Watch.
 He had a recurring role on the comedy Starved and the fantasy-horror show, Supernatural, as vampire hunter Gordon Walker.

 He appeared in a few movies early in his career, including Stay (2005) starring Ewan McGregor and Trust the Man (2005) with Julianne Moore.

 In 2016, Sterling starred in the FX miniseries The People v.
 O.J.
 Simpson: American Crime Story as prosecutor Christopher Darden.
 He won an Emmy for Outstanding Supporting Actor in a Limited Series or Movie for his performance.

 His biggest break to date was his starring role in the TV drama series, This is Us, in which he plays Randall Pearson, whose estranged biological father suddenly returns to his life years after abandoning him as a baby.
 Sterling prepared for the role by considering his own parental loss: "I really got in tune with who my dad was for me, and how special the bond was that we shared with one another.
 Then, I got myself in tune with the absence of that and what that does to a person."